2003 National League Championship Series: Game 7

 In Game 7, Juan Pierre tripled to lead off the first, then Iván Rodríguez walked with one out before Miguel Cabrera's home run made it 3–0 Marlins against Cubs ace Kerry Wood, who had not lost at Wrigley Field in nearly six weeks.
-The Cubs responded by tying the score 3–3 in the second inning off of Mark Redman, which featured a two-run home run by Wood after Damian Miller hit into an RBI groundout with runners on second and third.
+The Cubs responded by tying the score 3–3 in the second inning off Mark Redman, which featured a two-run home run by Wood after Damian Miller hit into an RBI groundout with runners on second and third.
 Moisés Alou's two-run homer after a hit-by-pitch the following inning put Chicago up 5–3, but the lead would not last.
 In the fifth, Florida capitalized on a pair of walks and scored three runs on Rodriguez's double, Cabrera's groundout and Derrek Lee's single to go on top 6–5, a lead they would not relinquish.
-They added a run in the sixth on Luis Castillo's single with two on off of Kyle Farnsworth and two more in the seventh on Alex Gonzalez's double with two on off of Dave Veres to expand their lead to 9–5.
-Cubs pinch-hitter Troy O'Leary hit a home run in the seventh off of Josh Beckett, making the score 9–6.
+They added a run in the sixth on Luis Castillo's single with two on off Kyle Farnsworth and two more in the seventh on Alex Gonzalez's double with two on off Dave Veres to expand their lead to 9–5.
+Cubs pinch-hitter Troy O'Leary hit a home run in the seventh off Josh Beckett, making the score 9–6.
 After the Cubs were retired in order in the eighth, Florida closer Ugueth Urbina hit Aramis Ramírez with a pitch to lead off the ninth inning, but proceeded to retire the following three batters, giving the Marlins their second National League pennant in their 11-year existence, while leaving the Cubs once again empty-handed.